Dental Programs

 The Master’s degree program is consecutive.
 This means that it builds on a previous degree program in terms of time and content.
 This is particularly relevant if the desired career goal can only be achieved through further education.

 The Master’s program qualifies students for scientific work and methodology.
 The program teaches theoretical and analytical skills.
-In addition, DTMD teaches the ability to deal flexibly and creatively with new professional requirements.
+In addition, the ability is taught to deal flexibly and creatively with new professional requirements.

 Your degree